Click Here To Search Our Database Of Ceramic Kamado-Style Cooker Reviews And Ratings

 Some of them come from the factory with a deflector plate that sits between the coals and the food for indirect cooking.
 Some sell it as an option.
 You need it.
 A lot of the cooking you will do with it, especially smoking, needs this plate.
 Her is a video by our friend Malcom Reed of HowToBBQRight.com that shows how the most popular design, the Big Green Egg works.

-The secret to effective 2-zone cooking is that you can have one side where there is direct radiant heat from coals near the surface for radiant heat searing, and the other side can be much lower in temp and cook with only convection air.
+The secret to effective 2-zone cooking is that you can have one side where there is direct radiant heat from coals near the surface for radiant heat searing, and the other side can be much lower in temp and cook with only convection air to gently warm foods.
 So you have two distinct cooking methods and two distinct cooking zones.
 This provides the cook with important control options.

 Because of its oval shape, the Primo (left in the picture) can be easily set up for 2-zone cooking and the large diameter Komodo Kamado (at the top of the page) has an optional insert plate that covers the coals on one side creating a 2-zone system.
 A few other kamados have created special dividers to facilitate 2-zone cooking but they really don’t do a great job of creating two zones with 100 to 200°F difference in temp or more.
 That’s partially because the kamado is round and the cooking surface is narrow and partially due to the kamado’s chief asset, the thick insulating walls.